 Hey y’all, Tiffany here.

-Phillip and I have two children – a 5 year old girl and a 2 year old boy.
+Phillip and I have three children – a 7 year old girl, a 4 year old boy, and a new baby (as of 2020).

 And I have severe Crohn’s disease, along with fibromyalgia, gastroparesis, arthritis, migraines, and whole host of other health issues.

-I’ve had to be admitted to the hospital close to 40 times in our 6 ½ years of marriage.
+I’ve had to be admitted to the hospital close to 40 times in our first 5 years of marriage.

 I’ve never known motherhood without being sick, but I was a teacher for several years until my health forced me to stop.
 There are so many moms who spent their first years as mothers perfectly healthy, only to be struck down with illness later on.